pangpang20/docs.getdbt.com/website/docs/docs/cloud/manage-access/about-access.md

 :::info "User access" is not "Model access"

 This page covers user groups and access, including:
-- User licenses, permissions, group memberships, role-based access controls for projects and environments, single sign-on, and secure authentication
+- User licenses, permissions, and group memberships
+- Role-based access controls for projects and environments
+- Single sign-on, and secure authentication

 For model-specific access and their availability across projects, refer to [Model access](/docs/collaborate/govern/model-access).